 The Craziest Items from Pharrell Williams’ Debut Collection at Louis Vuitton

-Images: Louis Vuitton
+Pharrell Louis Vuitton spring-summer-2024-collection

 Pharrell Williams debuted his first collection as Creative Director of Menswear at Louis Vuitton last June at Paris Fashion Week and the response was divisive, to say the least.